Mtey70/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Acrostic
 The biggest fan
 Write a script that displays a confused smiley
 Display the content of /etc/passwd and /etc/hostsDisplay the content of /etc/passwd and /etc/hosts
+Display the last 10 lines of /etc/passwd